 Third parties or publicly available sources: We may receive personal data about you from various third parties and public sources as set out below.

 Contact Financial and Transaction Data from providers of technical and payment services, such as our third-party card payment service providers.

 Identity and Contact Data from publicly available sources such as Companies House.

 2.3.
 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

 2.4.
 We may keep a record of correspondence, telephone calls or online live chat communications if you contact us.

 2.5.
-We may monitor or record your communications with us to assist us with the development of our sites and services; to train our staff; and if so requested by order of a court, regulatory body or law enforcement organisation.
+We may monitor or record your communications with us to assist us with developing our sites and services to train our staff, and if so requested by order of a court, regulatory body or law enforcement organization.

 3. How do we use your personal data?